quotient-im/Quaternion/README.md

 ## Configuration
 The only non-trivial command-line option available so far is `--locale` - it allows you to override the locale Quaternion uses (an equivalent of setting `LC_ALL` variable on UNIX-based systems).
-As of version 0.0.9.3, Quaternion has no translations to other languages, so you will hardly notice the difference in messages; number and date formats will be following the setting though.
-Version 0.0.9.4 gains German, Polish, and Russian translations.
+As of version 0.0.9.4, there are German, Polish, and Russian translations; 0.0.95 betas also gained Spanish.

-Quaternion stores its configuration in a way standard for Qt applications.
+Quaternion stores its configuration in a way standard for Qt applications, as described below.
 It will read and write the configuration in the user-specific location (creating it if non-existent) and will only read the system-wide location with reasonable defaults if the configuration is nowhere to be found.

 - Linux:
   - system-wide: `$XDG_CONFIG_DIR/Quotient/quaternion` or